Vinegar is a natural acid. It’s non-toxic, bio-degradable and achieves amazing results on everything from mould to grout lines.

 - Leave the vinegar on the mould for an hour to do its work.

 - Wipe away the mould with a clean, damp cloth.
-If there’s still a mould stain then you may wish to use a product like an exit mould to treat the stain, but ensure that all of the vinegar has been washed away first.
+If there’s still a mould stain then you may need to call in professionals like Electrodry, who can treat the hidden source of the mould contamination.

 Mould can be toxic, so we recommend using a full-face mask and appropriate protective equipment.
 Seek professional help for severe mould colonisation.